itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 GraphicViewPlot
 ==========================

-"GraphicViewPlot" is designs as a fast visualization of images, e.g. direct grabber output or colored images.
+"GraphicViewPlot" is designed for the fast display of images, e.g. direct grabber output or colored images.
-It allows the ploting of real colors (at the moment only 24-bit or 32-bit stored as int32 or RGBA32).
+It allows plotting real colors (at the moment only 24-bit or 32-bit stored as int32 or RGBA32).
 It does not handle meta-data.
 All DataTypes are accepted.
 To plot complex objects, it is possible to select between the following modes: "absolut", "phase", "real" and "imaginary".
 The data is plotted image orientated.
 This means the value at [0,0] is in the upper left position.

 The figure allows z-stack sectioning.
-An automatic videolike visualisation is in preperation for Summer 2014.
+An automatic video-like visualisation is in preparation.

 The "GraphicViewPlot" does not support graphic element / marker plotting.
 Use "Itom2dQwtPlot" instead for this case.

 Features:

-* Supports real color and gray-value visialisation
+* Supports real color and gray-value visualization
 * Supports fixed ratio between image-pixel and monitor-pixel (4:1 - 1:4)
 * Fast implementation for 8-bit and 16-bit direct camera output.
 * Images are displayed in windows-style